jjno91/jenkinsfiles/README.md

 Kubectl apply Kubernetes YAML files to the same cluster that Jenkins is running in.
 Requires a pre-existing `jenkins` service account on the target cluster and by default looks for Kubernetes YAMLs in a directory named `kubernetes`.

+## mysql.Jenkinsfile

+Execute arbitrary SQL scripts on any MySQL compatible database, enabling Jenkins to function as a centralized database management system

 ## ssl-certgen.Jenkinsfile

 Generate and archive self-signed SSL certs and keys